 One of those stories is told at the Lincoln County Historical Society, and the event plays a big role in North Platte then and now.
 It’s the story of the North Platte Canteen, something I had never known about.

 In March, I got a special behind the scenes look at the museum’s exhibit about the North Platte Canteen.
 There is also an online exhibit about it here.

-During World War II, six million troops came through North Platte on the train and they all were welcomed by North Platte Canteen, a volunteer effort to feed these men home-cooked food while they were stopped in town.
+During World War II, six million troops came through North Platte on the train, and they all were welcomed by the North Platte Canteen, a volunteer effort to feed these men home-cooked food while they were stopped in town.
 It’s a beautiful story of patriotism, fortitude and volunteerism.

 Volunteers, mostly women from 125 different communities, worked tirelessly from December 1941 until April 1946.
 It’s hard to imagine these women, who were rationing food in their homes, could still find ways to feed these men.
 And it didn’t matter where the men were from or the color of their skin, everyone got a home-cooked meal.
 They even baked birthday cakes.
 The extent of this work is mind-blowing.

 In one month, they went through 30,679 eggs.
 I told you, mind-blowing.